rasdani/reasoning-gym/GALLERY.md

 - Only one disk can be moved at a time.
 - A larger disk cannot be placed on top of a smaller disk.
 - All disks must be on a peg at all times.
-Example:
-Move disk 1 from Peg 1 to Peg 3
-Move disk 2 from Peg 1 to Peg 2
-Move disk 1 from Peg 3 to Peg 2

 Provide the sequence of moves.

 Formatting guidelines:
-Each instruction should be placed on a single line.
+- Each instruction should be placed on a single line.
-Each line should be formatted as 'Move disk X from Peg Y to Peg Z' Do not include any other text or formatting.
+- Each line should be formatted as 'Move disk X from Peg Y to Peg Z'
+- Do not include any other text or formatting.

-Answer: ['Move disk 1 from Peg 2 to Peg 1', 'Move disk 2 from Peg 2 to Peg 3', 'Move disk 3 from Peg 2 to Peg 4', 'Move disk 2 from Peg 3 to Peg 4', 'Move disk 1 from Peg 1 to Peg 4']
+Answer: Move disk 1 from Peg 2 to Peg 1
+Move disk 2 from Peg 2 to Peg 3
+Move disk 3 from Peg 2 to Peg 4
+Move disk 2 from Peg 3 to Peg 4
+Move disk 1 from Peg 1 to Peg 4
 Metadata: {'num_disks': 3, 'num_pegs': 4, 'start_peg': 2, 'target_peg': 4, 'auxiliary_pegs': [1, 3], 'solution_length': 5}

 Example 3: